darpa-brass/bbn-immortals/phase02/ChallengeProblems/Immortals-Phase2-cp3-LibraryEvol.md

  - The valid _atakLiteClientModel_ _partialLibraryUpgrade_ values are defined in the **ClientPartialUpgradeLibrary** object
  - The valid _martiServerModel_ _libraryUpgrade_ values are defined in the **ServerUpgradeLibrary** object
  - The valid _martiServerModel_ _partialLibraryUpgrade_ values are defined in the **ServerPartialUpgradeLibrary** object

+Although defined to allow flexibility, not all of these enumerations will be used.
+If they are not used, the only available value will be listed as "ToBeDetermined_X_X" or "NONE" and should not be submitted to the Test Adapter.

 ### Endpoint Usage
 __Endpoint Type__: POST
 __Endpoint URL__: /action/libraryEvolution